-(a) The FAR will include:
+The FAR will include:

+- (a) an examination of the performance of each forecast component, per NEM region, including: - (b) input drivers of demand;

+- (ii) energy consumption;

+- (iii) maximum and minimum demand;

+- (iv) input drivers of supply;

+- (v) supply availability; and

+- (vi) reliability.

-- (i) an examination of the performance of each forecast component, per NEM region, including: - (A) input drivers of demand; - (B) energy consumption (annual assessment); - (C) maximum and minimum demand; - (D) input drivers of supply; - (E) supply availability; and - (F) reliability. - (ii) an explanation of the results and any material deviation of trend in differences; and - (iii) a list of actions undertaken, or to be undertaken, to improve the accuracy of the forecast and forecast components as part of AEMO's forecasting improvement plan. - (b) AEMO will typically publish forecast and observed values alongside forecast accuracy metrics for all forecast components.
+- (c) an explanation of the results and any material deviation of trend in differences; and

+- (d) a list of actions undertaken, or to be undertaken, to improve the accuracy of the forecast and forecast components as part of AEMO's forecasting improvement plan.

+AEMO will typically publish forecast and observed values alongside forecast accuracy metrics for all forecast components.
 Values may be published in either graph or tabular format.
-Where an input is subject to confidentiality requirements, AEMO may choose to either aggregate or not publish updated data. - (c) AEMO develops a new reliability forecast at least annually.
-Within a five-year period of consideration, there may therefore be greater than five forecasts to evaluate for each new observed year.
-AEMO will evaluate and examine the performance of the most recent reliability forecast in the most detail, typically including forecast and observed values.
-Earlier forecasts may be based on methodologies that have since been updated and assessments of them would only be considered where this is found sufficiently relevant to warrant the additional effort.
-This could be to examine material variations to the overall trends.
+Where an input is subject to confidentiality requirements, AEMO may choose to either aggregate or not publish updated data.

+AEMO will assess how new methodologies or inputs would have performed if they had been executed over the previous five years of forecasting if practicable, considering the costs and benefits of doing so.
+Such considerations will include the time and cost required to develop systems and resources to reproduce historical forecasts, the availability of historical input data at the spatial and temporal resolution needed to train the models, and the materiality of the change in methodology.
+The potential for cost effective assessment against historical years will differ by methodology and input